TSA PreCheck: Children and Minors

-The program made a major change in May 2023.
-Citing high travel demand, the TSA announced that children aged between 13 and 17 would be able to accompany a parent or guardian through the PreCheck security lines as long as they are all under the same reservation, and the parent or guardian has PreCheck linked on their reservation.
-Children 12 and under were already allowed to do the same.
+Citing high travel demand, the TSA announced in May 2023 that children aged between 13 and 17 would be able to accompany a parent or guardian through the PreCheck security lines as long as they are all under the same reservation, and the parent or guardian has PreCheck linked on their reservation.
+Previously, this rule applied only to children 12 and under.